Tomas-Kaiser/docker_tutorial/README.md

 `RUN addgroup app && adduser -S -G app app` to add group called app & add a user called app -S system user into -G group called app.
 Note: alpine linux does have useradd like ubuntu.
 It has just adduser command.

 `USER app` to set user so that all the following commands will be executed by this user called app (not with root user as a default).

+### Defining Entrypoints

+`docker run react-app npm start` to start a container and start a react app inside of the container.
+If we do not want to everytime specify this command `npm start`, we have to use a command instruction `CMD` or `ENTRYPOINT` command in dockerfile.

+Then we can simply run `docker run react-app`.
+Note `CMD` is suplying a default command so we can use it just once (the very last will be used if more CMD commands are in dockerfile).

+RUN x CMD

+Because of both these can execute commands.
+The `RUN` instruction is a build time instruction (executing in a time of building the image) in contrast `CMD` instruction is a run time instruction (executing when starting a container).

+`CMD` construction has to forms:
+`CMD npm start` is a shell form
+`cmd ["npm", "start"]` is a exec (execute) form

+The difference is when execude this `CMD npm start` docke will execute this command inside of separete shell.
+In linex this is in /bin/sh in windows cmd.
+The best practise is to use execute form because of this we can execute this command `cmd ["npm", "start"]` directly and there is no need to spin up another shell process.
+ALWAYS use the execute form!